 This past season, Young was instrumental in the Seawolves achieving a 26-7 (14-2) record that featured the America East Conference regular and post-season titles and an NCAA Tournament berth.
 While serving as Associate Head Coach in Long Island from 2009-16, Stony Brook posted a 156-75 mark, won four America East regular season championships and earned six postseason bids.Read More

-Queens native Greg Vetrone is in his third season at Rutgers University.
+Queens native Greg Vetrone is in his fourth season at Rutgers University.
 A veteran mentor and accomplished recruiter possessing more than 25 years of coaching experience at the collegiate and high school levels, he served four seasons (2009-13) as head coach at Fairleigh Dickinson University.

 Vetrone, who served as a player development consultant with the Canarias Basketball Academy during the 2013-14 season before arriving “On the Banks,” has an extensive basketball background.
 CBA is regarded as the top basketball academy outside of the United States and produced more than 50 Division I men’s basketball players from 2007-13.
 Vetrone arrived in Spain after serving as head coach at FDU, a school were here previously served as an assistant from 1989-91.
 He was elevated to head coach in Teaneck after serving in an interim role in 2009-10, when he guided the Knights to a 10-8 Northeast Conference record to earn the fifth seed in the league tournament after the Knights were absent from the postseason the previous two seasons.